Our Expert Collaborators

 Greg has presented to staff, students and parents of Firbank, several times and is recognised globally for his research and knowledge of IT and Social Media.
 He is currently consulting to ‘The office of the children’s eSafety Commissioner.’
 Greg has delivered presentations to over ½ million children, parents and students.

 Shane has been with Victoria police for 25 years.
-During this time has performed duties at a variance of 24 hour inner city and suburban stations, performed duties as a full time undercover operative, suburban Crime Investigation Units, local Drug Investigation Units, Drug Task Force, Echo Task Force investigating Outlaw Motor Cycle Gangs and has been the Senior Sergeant in charge of Caulfield and Bayside Police Stations for the past 12 months.
-Has recently undertaken a leading role in educating the public of Bayside, Glen Eira and Kingston on the effects and community harms resulting from methylamphetamine use.
+During this time has performed duties at a variance of 24-hour inner city and suburban stations, performed at suburban Crime Investigation Units, local Drug Investigation Units, Drug Task Force, Echo Task Force investigating Outlaw Motor Cycle Gangs, Officer-in-Charge at Caulfield and Bayside Police stations and Kingston Crime Investigation Unit.
+Has recently undertaken a leading role in educating the public of Bayside, Glen Eira and Kingston on the effects and community harms resulting from methyl amphetamine use.